

 Resources

-• CQAG Communication 2 – inviting confirmed CQAG members to a meeting template
+• CQAG Communication 2 – Inviting confirmed CQAG members to a meeting template

 • CQAG Topic Coordinator’s Structured Summary Report template